Kunull/Writeups/docs/Proving Grounds/Play/Easy/DC-1.md

 Channel 1 created.
 ```

-We can now upgrade this shell to a tty shell using Python.
+We can now upgrade this shell to a TTY shell using Python.

 ```
 python -c 'import pty; pty.spawn("/bin/bash")'